carbonetes/diggity/README.md

 - `your-image:tag`: Replace this with the name and tag of the container image you pulled.
 <br />

-Diggity will inspect the container image's filesystem and metadata to identify installed packages, libraries, and other dependencies.
+Diggity will inspect the container image's file system and metadata to identify installed packages, libraries, and other dependencies.

 ## Scanning Tarball and Directory
 Use the following command to analyze the contents of the Tar file: